GeorgeGarkavenko/Luckey-tickets/README.md

-# Luckey tickets probability
+# Lucky tickets probability

-Calculates luckey ticket probability.
+Calculates lucky ticket probability.

 Criteria: sums of first and last halves of digits of the ticket number must be equal.